Dave-Sterry/Imposter/Worklog.md

 9:47am - Got site launched on GH Pages.

-10:14am - Research break points with parallax
+10:14am - Research screen break points with parallax

-1:20pm - Give up on break points for now.
+1:20pm - Give up on screen break points for now.

 2-2:40pm - went for walk, emotional recovery.

+4:30pm - Got super lost in documentation trying to figure out how to make screen break points work with this project again.